Here’s what we know:

-These processes include the allowance for a 60-day waiver in the flexibility of emergency foster youth placement and ensure foster youth have access to programs and technology through verification of foster care status, according to the press release.
+These processes include the allowance for a 60-day waiver in the flexibility of emergency foster youth placement, and ensure foster youths have access to programs and technology through verification of foster care status, according to the press release.

 Update April 17, 6:33 p.m.

-City of Berkeley health officer Dr. Lisa Hernandez issued an executive order Friday requiring both customers and employees of essential businesses and activities to wear face coverings.
+Berkeley city health officer Dr. Lisa Hernandez issued an executive order Friday requiring both customers and employees of essential businesses and activities to wear face coverings.

 The order went into effect immediately, but enforcement will not begin until April 22, according to a city press release.
 There is currently no end date for the order.

 The order also does not apply to those exercising outdoors, to those who have trouble breathing or difficulty removing a mask on their own, to those who have been advised by medical professionals to avoid masks and to those for whom masks can become a safety hazard during work activities.